-Myth 5: I can easily meet my calcium requirements from eating non-dairy foods
+Myth 5: I can easily meet my calcium requirements by eating non-dairy foods

 True: While calcium from dairy foods is the most readily absorbed and utilised, there are a number of non-dairy dietary sources of calcium.
 Think calcium-fortified soy milk, calcium-set tofu, chia seeds, bony fish and green leafy vegetables.
 Nevertheless, if there’s no medical reason to avoid dairy foods, then eating a combination of both dairy and non-dairy foods that are rich in calcium is the best practice.

 Myth 6: Milk is pro-inflammatory

 False: In a nutshell, dairy foods do not cause inflammation.
 In fact, a recent review of the current clinical evidence actually showed that dairy has significant anti-inflammatory properties (5).
 The only time dairy causes inflammation is when there is an allergy at play.